Food Ministries

 Teens Opposing Poverty

 CUMC Youth can serve the homeless in DC through Teens Opposing Poverty.
-Youth prepare, package and distribute food and talk with homeless people through TOP’s street ministry.
-Our TOP team goes out on Sunday afternoons once a month throughout the school year, typically on the first Sunday of each month.
+Youth prepare, package and distribute food and talk with unhoused persons through TOP’s street ministry.
+Our TOP team goes out on Saturday afternoons once a month throughout the school year.

-For more information, click HERE to visit our Youth Missions Page or contact Sean Gray at sgray@centreville-umc.org
+For more information, click HERE to visit our Youth Missions Page or contact David Raich at draich@centreville-umc.org.

 New Hope Fellowship Meals

 CUMC partners with New Hope Fellowship Church, a local congregation with a large percentage of unhoused congregants.
-Approximately once a month, CUMC provides meals along with toiletry items and other essentials to the congregation.
+On the fourth Sunday of each month, CUMC provides meals along with toiletry items and other essentials to the congregation.
 Opportunities to serve include providing needed donations and/or helping to deliver and distribute the meals and donations.

 For more information, contact Dick Formica at rp4mica@gmail.com